top of page

 Bottom Line

 Carbs are not bad.
-It is usually the choices we make in terms of what carbs we consume; how much we eat; when we eat them; and our overall diet.
+It is usually our choices regarding what carbs we consume; how much we eat; when, and our overall diet.

 Personally